 1. Juicing Myth: I will lose 20lbs in 3 days on a Juice cleanse.

 FACT: This is just not possible.
 Yes, you may lose weight on a juice cleanse because you are taking in fewer calories than usual, but you will not shed all the extra weight you’ve been dying to lose and keep it off forever.
 Juice cleansing is not a quick fix.
 It is a way to help your body reset your taste buds and hunger cues.
 You will probably feel lighter, brighter, and refreshed, but having a massive weight loss expectation before starting a cleanse is setting yourself up for failure.

 2. Juicing Myth: If I'm not starving, I'm not cleansing.

 FACT: Most often, you will feel hungry at some points throughout your juice cleanse.
 This does not mean you must feel hungry for it to be effective.
 It is not unusual for hunger to dissipate and to feel more energized since your body is not busy digesting.
-Lack of hunger just means your body is busy with other things, like cleaning house.
+Lack of hunger just means your body is busy with other things.

 3. Juicing Myth: Cleanses are SOOOOO hard!

 FACT: This is definitely not the case!
 In fact, doing a juice cleanse can make your life a lot easier for a few days because you don't have to worry about food planning, shopping, prepping, and cooking.
 Everything you need arrives in your Suja box ready to go.
 It is common to feel like you must block out 3 days completely in order to tackle a cleanse, but that's just not true.
 You can still meet friends for coffee and have an herbal iced tea, still go out for meals and order a plate of steamed veggies or salad with lemon and apple cider vinegar for dressing and bring a juice, and still exercise - trade your 5 mile runs for restorative yoga classes.
 Engage those around you by telling them what you're doing so they can support your efforts.